bgianfo/lab-notebook/src/serenityos/gdb-port.md

 ```

 The debugger integration with `Hack Studio` and the standalone `sdb` debugger are great first passes at some
 basic debugging infrastructure.
-During my time at Microsoft I have learned to love the debugger for root
+During my time at Microsoft, I have learned to love the debugger for root
 causing complicated systems level bugs and even learning how a complex program works, there's no better tool in my
 opinion.
 I think I would be a lot more productive working on Serenity if I had a more powerful debugger,
 like `gdb`.
-So I decided to try porting the **GNU Project Debugger** to SerenityOS!
+That's when I decided to try porting the **GNU Project Debugger** to SerenityOS!

 ## Getting Things Compiling

 The initial work to get the debugger to compile went smoothly.
 The work started in
 [PR #11278 - LibC+Ports: Add initial GDB 11.1 port][gdb-pr-initial].
 I was able to quickly hack together build support for SerenityOS.
-The gdb `configure` scripts were modified to enlighten them about the platform triplets (`i386-pc-serenity`, `x86_64-pc-serenity`),
+I modified the gdb `configure` scripts to enlighten them about the platform triplets (`i386-pc-serenity`, `x86_64-pc-serenity`),

 ```diff
 @@ -0,0 +1,55 @@